 Once you put on the egg wash, the final step before baking is to sprinkle on a little cinnamon-sugar mixture.
 I love this one from Adams spices.

-Bake at 375-F degrees about 40-50 minutes until crust is golden brown and done on bottom.
+Bake at 375-F degrees for about 40-50 minutes until crust is golden brown and done on the bottom.
 Transfer to a plate and cool slightly before slicing.

 Check out these other delicious summer desserts

 - 4 cups Rainier Organic cherries, stemmed, pitted and halved

 - 1/3 cup + 1 tablespoons Dixie Crystals white sugar, divided

 - 1/4 teaspoon salt

 - egg + 1 tablespoon water, beaten together for egg wash